CounterHack/config-review/Logging_Alerting_Requirements.md

 Enable system logging to include detailed information such as an event source, date, user, timestamp, source addresses, destination addresses, and other useful elements.

-> Election technology components particularly servers and those devices in publicly accessible network interfaces should capture detailed enough information to fully understand and reconstruct security incidents.
+> technology components particularly servers and those devices in publicly accessible network interfaces should capture detailed enough information to fully understand and reconstruct security incidents.

 Applies to: All